vijishmadhavan/PoPd/README.md

 # RotoMask

 This project helps to create unique silhouettes/clip-art in the most easiest way.
+Freelancing websites have lot of gigs related to clip-art and silhouettes, I hope this would help.

 ## Image Samples